Baccalaureate Celebration FAQs

 When is Baccalaureate?

 Baccalaureate occurs the Friday before Commencement, usually at 1pm, and typically lasts an hour.
-In 2022 the Baccalaureate Celebration will be held on Friday, May 6 from 1:00pm - 2:00pm, followed by a light reception from 2:00 - 2:30pm in the Gregg Pavilion and outdoors on the Pavilion Bridge.
+In 2023 the Baccalaureate Celebration will be held on Friday, May 5th.
+More details to come.

 Where is Baccalaureate held?

-The Baccalaureate Celebration in 2022 will be held in the Agnes Flanagan Chapel.
+The Baccalaureate Celebration has traditionally been held in the Agnes Flanagan Chapel.

 Who Plans Baccalaureate?

 Baccalaureate is a celebration designed by a group of dedicated seniors.
 The seniors begin meeting in January.
-The planning team is coached by Hilary Martin Himan, Chaplain and Director of Spiritual Life.
-Students interested in shaping this annual ritual, choosing the speakers, and recruiting senior musical or artistic offerings are welcome to join the team.
-Contact Hilary if interested: firstname.lastname@example.org.
+This year’s planning team is supported by Clara Daikh, Program Manager for Spiritual Life.
+Students interested in shaping this annual ritual, choosing speakers, and recruiting senior musical or artistic offerings are welcome to join the team.
+Contact Clara if interested: firstname.lastname@example.org.
+We will start meeting in late January, 2023.

 What is the history of the Baccalaureate?